SOlaCoder005/coca-women-wellness/README.md

 4. If you were looking at a wellbeing site designed to promote the wellbeing of black women - what type of content would you like to see?
 5. How do you prefer wellbeing topics/content to be presented to you (e.g. via blogs, videos, images, courses, or books)?

-#### User expectations and compelling experiences

-Based on the questions listed above and the users’ [feedback]( https://github.com/SOlaCoder005/coca-women-wellness/blob/93c3d7b03878c346b075efd8e5690c09955af063/docs/charts-and-graphs/enduserstories.PNG), it appeared as though many preferred to engage with visual content and were particularly interested in topics around food, relationships, and skincare.
-Please note: the names of users have not been included in this repository to keep their identity private.

-#### The User: Desired Goals - what it is that they want to achieve
+#### The User: Desired Goals - what do the users want to achieve?

-The perceived goal(s) of the users seems to be engaging with visual and written content that will develop and positively impact multiple facets of their well-being of women.
-From the user’s stories such facets include, but are not limited to, meditation practices, relationship content, hair.
-As such, the nature of the site will intend to focus on common narratives relevant to African/Caribbean culture.
+Based on the questions listed above and the users’ [feedback]( https://github.com/SOlaCoder005/coca-women-wellness/blob/93c3d7b03878c346b075efd8e5690c09955af063/docs/charts-and-graphs/enduserstories.PNG);  the users’ salient goal when visiting the site is to engage with visual and written content that develops and positively impacts multiple facets of their wellbeing.
+From the users’ stories, such facets include, but are not limited to; meditation practices, relationship content, hair and ‘healthy’ food recipes.
+As such, the CWW site inherently focus on such topics, through the lens of African/Caribbean culture.

 ### 2.2 UX Design – Website value